 Therefore, before you leave the house or go to bed, check whether everything is turned off and unplugged, including the lights in different rooms.
 Adding smart power strips can make things a lot easier—you simply plug in all your devices, and with a click of a switch, you can turn them off and not worry about wasting electricity.

 Make a switch to energy-efficient lighting

 Another simple trick to slash your electricity bills would be to make a switch to energy-efficient lighting.
 Something as simple as replacing your old, incandescent light bulbs for their eco-friendly versions such as LED lights can reduce your lighting costs by up to 75%.
-It’s true that they require a bit higher initial investment.
-However, they can last up to 25 times longer and use up to 80% less energy than the traditional light bulbs.
+They indeed require a bit higher initial investment.
+However, they can last up to 25 times longer and use up to 80% less energy than traditional light bulbs.
 Because of that, they’re seen as a more cost-effective lighting option in the long run.

 Make use of energy monitors

 Keeping track of your energy use is probably one of the best ways to minimize your household’s electricity consumption, and it can easily be achieved with the help of energy monitors.
 Once they are connected to your home’s electricity meter, they can give you an insight into how much energy is being used in your household.
 Because of that, you don’t have to guess which devices are draining electricity – an energy monitor will show you that.